amiaopensource/audioqc/README.md

 # audioqc

 ## About

-This repository contains two scripts - audioqc and makespectrum.
-Both are intended to aid with collection level quality control of digitized audio files.
+This tool is intended to assist with batch/collection level quality control of archival WAV files digitized from analog sources.
+It can target directories and single audio files, and will generate audio quality control reports in CSV to the desktop or user specified location.
+It scans for peak/average audio levels, files with 'hot' portions exceeding a user set limit, audio phase, file integrity (from embedded MD5 checksums), bext metadata conformance and mediaconch policy conformance.
+It also can generate images of the audio spectrum and waveform of each input file.

-* audioqc: This script can target both directories and single audio files, and will generate audio quality control reports in CSV to the desktop.
-It can scan for peak/average audio levels, files with 'hot' portions exceeding a user set limit, audio phase, bext metadata conformance, mediaconch policy conformance, and a VERY experimental mode for detecting dropouts.
+Development note: This tool was rewritten in 2025 to simplify usage, code and dependencies.
+For the legacy code, see [here](https://github.com/amiaopensource/audioqc/tree/new-code-base/deprecated) or the [final release](https://github.com/amiaopensource/audioqc/releases/tag/2025-05-23) containing the previous code.

-* makespectrum: This script will compile a document of audio spectrums for all inputs.
-It applies a high-pass filter to inputs to attempt to make visually identifying audio errors and drop-outs simpler.
+## Setup

-## Set-up
+Requires Ruby, CLI versions of FFmpeg/FFprobe, Mediainfo and Mediaconch.
-Requires CLI installations of: ffprobe, MediaConch, MediaInfo, BWF MetaEdit, Ruby
+Configurations, such as dependency paths can be set in the associated CSV file.

 ### Mac:
 * All dependencies and audioqc scripts can be installed via the [Homebrew package manager](https://brew.sh/)